Bobtail Truck Insurance

 Driving your 18-wheeler without the trailer attached is known as bobtailing or, more commonly, deadheading.
-Semi owner operators who occasionally make deadhead trips with or without dispatch are usually required by their motor carrier to have special coverage, known as Bobtail truck insurance.
+Semi owner operators who occasionally make deadhead trips with or without dispatch are usually required by their motor carrier to have special coverage, known as non-trucking liability (bob tail) truck insurance.

-Here's what independent big rig drivers need to know about Bobtail truck insurance:
+Here's what independent big rig drivers need to know about non-trucking liability (bobtail) truck insurance: